-This was an Allied pair of operations (‘Pegasus I’ and ‘Pegasus II’) after the failure of ‘Market’ and ‘Garden’ to recover across the Nederrijn (Lower Rhine) river the survivors of Major General R. E. Urquhart’s British 1st Airborne Division who had escaped capture by the Germans and sought shelter in the forests around Ede to the west of Arnhem (22/23 October and 18/19 November 1944).
+'Pegasus' was an Allied pair of operations ('Pegasus I' and 'Pegasus II') after the failure of 'Market' and 'Garden' in order to recover across the Nederrijn (Lower Rhine) river the survivors of Major General R. E. Urquhart’s British 1st Airborne Division who had escaped capture by the Germans and sought shelter in the forests around Ede to the west of Arnhem (22/23 October and 18/19 November 1944).

 The actual numbers of the men involved in the fighting in and around Arnhem are uncertain, but it is believed that somewhat more 10,400 men fought in the area to the north of the Nederrijn river, and in 'Berlin' (iii) between 2,400 and 2,500 of them managed to withdraw safely to the southern bank, which left some 7,900 men on the northern bank.
 Almost 1,500 of these latter were killed, 6,000 were captured, and 500 hid in the woods and villages near the river.